AnJT/Human-Computer-Interaction/Lab 1 Automatic Speech Recognition/README.md

 - Small range to improve accuracy

-  There are very few instructions we need to use, so we can delete the unnecessary content in the `.dic` file, leaving only the content that needs to be identified
+  There are very few instructions we need to use, so we can delete the unnecessary content in the `.dict` file, leaving only the content that needs to be identified

   E.g: